-As a result of the Unresolved Issues, the Company has engaged PKF, an independent internal control advisor, to carry out an internal control review of the Company and Ausnutria China.
-Details of the PKF findings and remedial actions carried out by the Company and Ausnutria China are set out in announcement of the Company dated 11 November 2013.
+As a result of the Unresolved Issues, the Company has engaged PKF, an independent internal control advisor, to carry out the First Stage IC Review.
+Details of the PKF findings and remedial actions carried out by the Company and Ausnutria China are set out in the announcement of the Company dated 11 November 2013.